bgamari/ghc-wiki-import/working-conventions/git.md

-To pull from working into the `ghc-valdate` tree:
+To pull from working into the `ghc-validate` tree:

 ```wiki